Caschr/Getting-and-Cleaning-Data/codebook.md

 Number of rows:			180
 Class:					Data table

-* subject [Factor, 1-30]
-	* Factor from 1-30 indicating which test subject the observation comes from.
-* label [Factor, "walking", "walkingUpstairs", "walkingDownstairs", "sitting", "standing", "laying" ]
-	* Factor indicating which activity was performed

 Below are the extracted variables from the original dataset.
 It is a combination of Camel Case and dots, as I thought Camel Case alone proved somewhat hard to read (TimeBodyAccelerationMeanX).
 The variables are constructed by the following formatting: